Hetman Zamość

 Hetman Zamość is a football club based in Zamość, Poland.
-The club play in Liga Okręgowa, which is the sixth tier of football in the country.
+The club plays in the IV liga Lublin, which is the fifth tier of football in the country.

 The club was formed under the name Strzelec before later becoming Hetman Zamość.
 Over the years the club has also been known as Sparta Zamość, Unia Zamość, MZKS Hetman Zamość and Hetman – Kadex Zamość.
 The club play their home games at the Stadion OSiR w Zamościu.

-The club has spent numerous years moving between the national an regional divisions, peaking in a period between 1992 and 2003 where they spent time in the second tier of Polish football.
-In March 2010, the club resigned from II liga due to financial reasons in the middle of the competitive season.
+The club has spent numerous years moving between the national and regional divisions, peaking in a period between 1992 and 2003 where they spent time in the second tier of Polish football.
+In March 2010, the club withdrew from II liga due to financial reasons in the middle of the competitive season.
 They reformed on the basis of a local youth team founded in 1993 and are once again playing local regional football.
 The club reached the quarter finals of the Polish Cup in 1994 and 1997, with their best performance in the Polish League Cup being the fifth round which was achieved in consecutive seasons in 2000–01 and 2001–02 seasons.

 History

 Hetman started football in 1934 in competing in the Klasa C League, They finished 1st and were promoted to Klasa B. Two years later, the club won further promotion to Klasa A, playing there from 1936 to 1954.
 From 1956 to 1970 the club were realigned to play in local football, in 1970 they played another season in III liga and in 1972 they were promoted to II liga.

 From 1973 to 1975 the club were once again moved into regional football where they spent much of the next decade playing in the Zamość-Chełm District divisions.
 In 1987 they were once again promoted through into national football by reaching III liga once again.

-The period between 1992-2003 was known as the "golden period" of the club, with Hetman playing as high up as II liga once again.
-In the 2009-10 season, on March 16, 2010, the club decided to withdraw from the competition just before the spring round for financial and personnel reasons.
-The club reached the quarter finals of the Polish Cup in 1994 and 1997, with the fifth round in the Polish League Cup being reached during the 2000–01 and 2001–02 seasons.
+The period between 1992 and 2003 was known as the "golden period" of the club, with Hetman playing as high up as II liga once again.
+In the 2009–10 season, on March 16, 2010, the club decided to withdraw from the competition just before the spring round for financial and personnel reasons.
+The club reached the quarter-finals of the Polish Cup in 1994 and 1997, with the fifth round in the Polish League Cup being reached during the 2000–01 and 2001–02 seasons.

-The club were reformed off the back of a local youth team and re-entered local football in the Lublin-Zamosc district.
+The club were reformed off the back of a local youth team and re-entered local football in the Lublin-Zamość district.